See You (Depeche Mode song): Release

 Released on 29 January 1982 in the UK, "See You" went on to reach number 6 on the UK charts.
 To support the song, Depeche Mode embarked on the See You Tour, with shows in the UK, Europe and the US from January to May 1982.
 "See You" was included on the band's second album, A Broken Frame (1982).
 The UK saw a 7" and 12" single release by Mute Records (catalogue numbers 7MUTE018 and 12MUTE018, respectively), and in Germany, distributor Intercord released the single with catalogue number 111.802 with a limited number released on red vinyl.
 A promotional "See You" handheld mirror was also distributed in the UK by Mute as a promotional gimmick.
 In the US, Sire Records released the single as a 12" only, with no accompanying 7" vinyl.
 Promotional releases of the 7" single were released in Italy, Spain, Japan and New Zealand.

 The single launched the See You Tour in the first half of 1982, the first to feature band member Alan Wilder, although he did not contribute to the song or the album.

 B-side "Now, This Is Fun" was a new song written for the single's release.
 Before its release, "Now, This Is Fun" was called "Reason for Fun".

-Mute and Depeche Mode commissioned East German painter Moritz Reichelt to create the single's artwork.
+Mute and Depeche Mode commissioned German painter Moritz Reichelt to create the single's artwork.
 Reichelt had set up both a new wave artwork gallery in 1978 and the independent record label Ata Tak, of which both Miller and Gore were fans.
 Reichelt also created the artwork for Depeche Mode's subsequent single, "The Meaning of Love" (1982).

 "See You" was performed on the German TV show "Bananas" on 27 April 1982, and a live performance from the A Broken Frame tour recorded on 25 October 1982 appeared on the limited edition single for the song "Get the Balance Right!"
 (1983).

 The song was included on several later Depeche Mode compilation albums, including The Singles 81→85 (1985) and Catching Up with Depeche Mode (1985).